Deirdre von Dornum, Assistant Dean for Public Service

 JD University of Michigan Law School

-Linda M. Wayner is the new Executive Director for the Bickel & Brewer Latino Institute for Human Rights.
-Before joining NYU, Linda was General Counsel for Mayor Bloomberg’s Office for International Affairs in New York City where she was responsible for all legal affairs involving New York City’s role as host to the United Nations Headquarters and 192 foreign government offices.
-Prior to joining the Office of the Mayor, Linda was an attorney at Skadden Arps Slate Meagher & Flom LLP, where she focused on international arbitration, and the representation of foreign companies in domestic securities cases and investigations.
+Linda Wayner is the executive director for the Bickel & Brewer Latino Institute for Human Rights.
+Before joining NYU, Linda was general counsel for Mayor Bloomberg’s Office for International Affairs in New York City where she was responsible for all legal affairs involving New York City’s role as host to the United Nations Headquarters and 192 foreign government offices.
+Prior to joining the Office of the Mayor, Linda was an attorney at Skadden Arps Slate Meagher & Flom, where she focused on international arbitration, and the representation of foreign companies in domestic securities cases and investigations.
 She served as counsel to the organized Latino, African-American, Native American, and Asian-American students at the University of Michigan Law School during the Grutter v.
 Bollinger affirmative action lawsuit before the Supreme Court.
 Linda has also volunteered as pro bono counsel on behalf of political asylum applicants from Cameroon, Colombia, Liberia, Tibet, and the Democratic Republic of Congo.
 She received her law degree from the University of Michigan in 2001 and a bachelor’s and master’s degree in International Politics from Baylor University.

 Jorge Luis Paniagua Valle, Programs Director